 We are on call to help clients navigate crises and issues surrounding internal problems that could develop into external ones.

 Issue management and crisis communication skills at H&P come from experience as well as training.
-The partners have worked in public affairs for high-profile state agencies that experienced myriad controversies, and have worked in media reporting on these issues.
+The partners have worked in public affairs for high-profile state agencies that experienced a myriad of controversies, and have worked in media reporting on these issues.
 A senior member of our team has international reporting experience and sat in the hot seat of a local non-profit economic development agency.